alpacahq/marketstore/README.md

 ## Plug-in Architecture

-We know the needs and requirements in this space is diverse.
-MarketStore server provides strong core functionality with flexible plug-in architecture.
+We know the needs and requirements in this space are diverse.
+TheMarketStore provides strong core functionality with flexible plug-in architecture.
 If you want to build your own, look around [plugins](./plugins/)

 ## Bug Report & Contribution

-If you are interested in improving MarketStore, more than welcome!
-Just file issues or request in github or contact oss@alpaca.markets.
+If you are interested in improving MarketStore, you are more than welcome!
+Just file issues or requests in github or contact oss@alpaca.markets.

 ## Is This Production-Ready?

 Yes, absolutely!
-It has been used in production for years in serious business.
-But we also never felt this is complete.
-You can use it for your purpose and give more feedback.
+It has been used in production for years in serious business, but we also never feel it is complete.
+You can use it for your own purpose and give us more feedback.